 1 bin/magento config:set system/media_storage_configuration/media_database 0

 Enabling remote storage might affect your established development experience.
 For example, certain PHP file functions might not work as expected.
 The usage of Magento Framework for file operations must be enforced.

 The list of prohibited PHP native functions is available in Magento Coding Standard repository.

 After you enable remote storage for a specific adapter, you can use the CLI to migrate existing media files to the remote storage.

 1 ./magento2ce/bin/magento remote-storage:sync

 The sync command only migrates files in the

 pub/media directory, not the import/export files in the

 var directory.
-See Scheduled Import/Export in the Magento 2.4 User Guide.
+See Scheduled Import/Export in the Commerce 2.4 User Guide.